Housing Benefit Appeals and Revisions

 - a revision

 You have one month from the date a decision was made to challenge it in writing (the date is shown on the letter notifying you of the decision).
 In some circumstances we will accept challenges and appeals up to 13 months after a decision was made.
 If this is the case you must be able to show good cause for not querying a decision earlier (for example if you have been in hospital).

 Only the person receiving the benefit (or their nominated representative) can query benefit calculations or challenge a decision.
 Landlords and agents who receive benefit payments directly can only query or appeal about who the payment is made to.
 They will not be able to make appeals about the amount of benefit received.

 Asking for a Statement of Reasons

-Before asking us to consider revising a decision or before making a formal appeal you can ask us to give you a 'statement of reasons'.
-This is a written statement explaining why a certain decision about your Housing Benefit was made.
+Before asking us to consider revising a decision or before making a appeal you can ask us to give you a 'statement of reasons'.
+This is a written statement explaining why a certain decision your Housing Benefit was made.
 Requesting this statement of reasons will not count towards the one month time limit for a formal appeal.